Civil Plan Review

 Plan Review Process

-In addition to Planning Department site plan submittals and permits, the Public Works Department requires a separate set of civil construction plans for storm sewer, water, sewer or street construction.Up to 20 working days are required for civil plan reviews by the Public Works Department.
+Up to 15 working days are required for Civil Plan Reviews by the Public Works Department.
 Note on the plans that all utility construction must conform to the latest revision of the City of Kennewick Standard Specifications.
-The Public Works Department requires two sets of civil drawings and one set of storm calculations for review and approval.
+The Public Works Department requires one full size (24" x 36") PDF set of civil drawings and one PDF set of storm calculations for review and approval.

 Plan Requirements